BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

 ![](/images/posts/refresh/refresh-mobile-way.png)

-Here’s the result we have got :
+Here’s the result we have got:

 ![Refresh’s fullscreen](/images/posts/refresh/refresh-mobile-way-image.gif)

-### What is happening on here ?
+### What is happening on here?

 There are multiple interesting things here, at ~200 cards down: